quintusdias/glymur/docs/source/detailed_installation.rst

 Raspbian
 ''''''''
-Yeah, this was the first thing I tried after getting my new Raspberry Pi hooked up.
-This doesn't seem like the sort of thing that the Raspberry Pi was built for, as it took nearly an hour just to run the OpenJPEG tests, but still, I couldn't help myself but give it a try :-)
-Raspbian ships with Python 3.2 and 2.7, so these steps detail working with 2.7.
+Yeah, this was the first thing I tried after getting my new Raspberry Pi hooked up (couldn't help myself :-)  Raspbian ships with Python 3.2 and 2.7, so these steps detail working with 2.7.

 Additional required OS packages include::